-Listing 14-7: A crate using the art crate’s items with its internal structure exported
+Listing 14-4: A crate using the art crate’s items with its internal structure exported

-The author of the code in Listing 14-7 that uses the art crate had to figure out that PrimaryColor is in the kinds module and mix is in the utils module.
+The author of the code in Listing 14-4, which uses the art crate, had to figure out that PrimaryColor is in the kinds module and mix is in the utils module.
 The module structure of the art crate is more relevant to developers working on the art crate than developers using the art crate.
-The internal structure that organizes parts of the crate into the kinds module and the utils module doesn’t add any useful information to someone trying to understand how to use the art crate.
-The art crate’s module structure adds confusion in having to figure out where to look and inconvenience in having to specify the module names in the use statements.
+The internal structure that organizes parts of the crate into the kinds module and the utils module doesn’t contain any useful information for someone trying to understand how to use the art crate.
+Instead, the art crate’s module structure causes confusion because developers have to figure out where to look, and the structure is inconvenient because developers must specify the module names in the use statements.

-To remove the internal organization from the public API, we can take the art crate code from Listing 14-5 and add pub use statements to re-export the items at the top level, as shown in Listing 14-8:
+To remove the internal organization from the public API, we can modify the art crate code in Listing 14-3 to add pub use statements to re-export the items at the top level, as shown in Listing 14-5:

-Filename: src/lib.rs
+src/lib.rs

 //! # Art